kj0s/NMF_cell_fate/cfa/readme.md

 regroup original factors using factors_raw, compute consensus using self.cons_factors.
 - for each cluster, we take all factors in that cluster, compute the median across them,

+# factors.py code:
+this is the model thats being repeated

+## Class: LinearFactorModel
+### __init__()

+1. k = no. of latent factors
+2. params = disctionary of weights, how much to care about each datast, how strong is regularisation
+3. iters = max no of traning iterations
+4. tol = convergence threshold i.e. stop if improvement is tiny
+5. reg = regulariation / extra structure like graphs and penalties
+6. random_state = same as above, seed control for reproducibility
+7. print_iter/check_convergence/verbose = how often to print, how often to check for stopping
+8. normalise_activities = whether to normalise latent variables [check above code]
+9. b_factor_type = non negative tensor factorisation [3d ver of nmf]
+10. learn_factors = which factor matrices are allowed to update
+11. OUTPUT: factors, activities
+12. S = superdiagonal tensor, 3d I.

+### loss model(self)
+penalties for bad structure, and check how wrong the model is. the goal is to minimise this term

+### fit()
+training the model.
+multiple datasets are jointly modelled, introduces U = activities.

+activities / U = latent representation of samples. rows = samples, columns = latent factors.

+U [activites] = how much each factor is active in each sample V* [factors] = what each factor looks like in a data space

+#### iterative updates:
+for i in range(self.iters) = repeat until full convergence

+you update activities using a MULTIPLICATIVE UPDATE RULE to keep values nonnegative; increase U when it helps explain data, decrease U where it hurts